 Las Calaveras

 The Mexic-Arte Museum has partnered with the Mexico City-based Colectivo Última Hora to create four large-scale fiberglass skulls that have been painted by four Austin-based artists: Ruben Esquivel, NIZ, Carmen Rangel, and Ryan Runcie.
 These artists have created imagery relating to Republic Square’s history, a central point for the city’s diverse communities.
 This space has hosted pivotal moments in Texas history, city celebrations, and day-to-day commerce.
 It continues to serve as a gathering place for community events, standing as an active park that connects modern-day Austin with its past.
-Through Las Calaveras de Republic Square, we acknowledge and highlight the Mexican, Mexican American, and Black communities, as well as the Tonkawa tribe.
+Through Las Calaveras at Republic Square, we acknowledge and highlight the Mexican, Mexican American, and Black communities, as well as the Tonkawa tribe.

 Ruben Esquivel: Echoes of Guadalupe Park